cloro

 How do you survive in a world where the search engine does the reading for the user?

-1. Be the Primary Source: AI engines love data.
+1. Be the primary source.
+AI engines lean on data.
 If you publish original statistics, studies, or contrarian viewpoints, you become the source node that others cite.

-3. Welcome the Bots: Don’t block GPTBot or ClaudeBot unless you have a paywall.
-These are the scouts for the new search engines.
-Read our guide on AI Crawlers to manage them properly.
+3. Welcome the bots.
+Don’t block GPTBot or ClaudeBot unless you have a paywall.
+They are the scouts for the new search engines.
+Our guide on AI crawlers covers how to manage them.

 The future of discovery

-In the near future, users won’t just ask “best running shoes.”
+Soon, users won’t ask “best running shoes.”
 They will ask “Find me a pair of running shoes under $150 that are good for flat feet, available nearby, and have a return policy.”

 The AI search engine will go out, read reviews, check inventory, and come back with a single recommendation.